pennersr/django-allauth/docs/installation.rst

         ...
         # The following apps are required:
         'django.contrib.auth',
-        'django.contrib.sites',

         'allauth',
         'allauth.account',

+        # If you want to use social account providers:
         'allauth.socialaccount',
+        'django.contrib.sites',
-        # ... include the providers you want to enable:
+        # And include the providers you want to enable:
         'allauth.socialaccount.providers.amazon',
         'allauth.socialaccount.providers.angellist',
         'allauth.socialaccount.providers.asana',